juniorxxue/LCTI/README.md

 ## Reusability Guidelines

 To our knowledge, we are the first to mechanize local type inference algorithms, which are widely used in practical programming languages such as Java, Scala, and TypeScript.
-We believe that not only our conceptual model of contextual type inference, but also our mechanization techniques can lay a solid foundation for future mechanization of practical type inference algorithms.
+We believe that not only our conceptual model of local contextual type inference, but also our mechanization techniques can lay a solid foundation for future mechanization of practical type inference algorithms.

 Specifically, we request to be badged as Reusable based on the following reasons: